 I would like to introduce myself, Danielle, I am the founder of Beta Me.
 This long winded section gives you a little indication of my journey to becoming the natural health enthusiast I am today.

 Born in a small country town and on a farm, I was lucky enough to always be surrounded by wonderful fresh fruit and vegetables.
 With a strong family constitution and value in the importance of good, wholesome food, I was always encouraged to eat well and try everything.
 Sport was a cornerstone of family life with my older brother being a triathlete and footballer and my dad his trainer, along with parents who had a love for exploration and adventure, the outdoors and nature were always in our sites.
-We were lucky enough to travel with triathlons and embark on a 3 month trip around Australia at a very young age, surrounded by stunning waterfalls, taking in the experience of what camping has to offer and, with money struggles, hardly ever attending a restaurant, yet eating like kings and queens both while camping and back home on the farm.
+We were lucky enough to travel with triathlons and embark on a 3 month trip around Australia at a very young age, surrounded by stunning waterfalls, taking in the experience of what camping has to offer and, with money struggles, hardly ever attending a restaurant.

 Once I reached grade four the family decided to find water, so we made the move to a quaint little village on the outskirts of Hervey Bay.
 This was a fishing village by the beach with little around but trees to climb and sand to run on (always barefoot).

 Growing up here I developed a love for seafood and combined it with my love for fresh fruit and vegetables.
 Catching fresh fish for dinner with my father was one of my fondest memories of my childhood by the beach.